This trip perfectly combines cultural and natural beauty.

 • Tickets: Ensure you have you tickets printed or downloaded to your mobile device.

-• Clothing: Fleece jacket or insulated layers for cooler evenings, Waterproof jacket and pants to stay dry in case of rain, Lightweight, moisture-wicking shirts and pants for comfort during the trek.
+• Clothing: Fleece jacket or insulated layers for cooler evenings, Waterproof jacket and pants to stay dry in case of rain, Lightweight, moisture-wicking shirts and pants for comfort during the trek, sandals for showers and hot springs in Aguas Calientes.

-• Headwear: Wide-brimmed hat or cap for sun protection, Beanie or hat for colder evenings
+• Headwear: Wide-brimmed hat or cap for sun protection, Beanie or hat for colder evenings, rain poncho.

 • Accesories: Lightweight gloves for cooler mornings and evenings, UV-protective sunglasses to shield your eyes from the sun, Quick-dry, compact towel for personal hygiene, Headlamp or Flashlight, Portable Charger, Camera